RM1213-ARM/LAB2-Trading-Lab/README.md

 ### 🗄️ Data Layer: PostgreSQL server
 Stores and manages trading data

-- Stores structured trading data
+- Maintains structured trading datasets
-- Not exposed directly to users or external networks
+- Is not directly exposed to external users or networks
-- Accessible only through the API layer and management network
+- Is accessible only through the Flask API server and management network
-- Ensures data security and integrity
+- Ensures data integrity, consistency and security

+---

 ## 🧠 Key Design Decisions

-The system was designed with a strong focus on modularity, security, and realistic production-like architecture.
-A multi-tier approach was chosen to separate the Web, Application, and Database layers, ensuring that each component has a clearly defined responsibility.
-This improves maintainability, scalability, and fault isolation, as changes or failures in one layer do not directly impact the others.

-Network segmentation was implemented using separate subnets for each functional layer, including a dedicated management network.
-This reduces the attack surface and enforces strict control over how services communicate with each other.
-Only explicitly required traffic is allowed between networks, following a least-privilege communication model.
+* Network segmentation was implemented using isolated subnets to reduce attack surface and enforce strict service-to-service communication.

-The PostgreSQL database was intentionally isolated from direct external access to ensure that all data interactions occur through the API layer.
-This enforces consistent validation and business logic handling, preventing unauthorized or unfiltered access to sensitive data.
+* Database isolation ensures PostgreSQL is not directly exposed, enforcing all access through the API layer for security and consistency.

-Nginx was selected as a reverse proxy to serve as the single entry point into the system.
-This centralizes request handling, hides backend infrastructure from direct exposure, and simplifies routing between the frontend and API services.
+* Nginx reverse proxy acts as a single entry point, centralizing request routing and hiding backend infrastructure from external exposure.

-Each service runs on its own virtual machine to simulate a real-world distributed environment.
-This decision improves isolation between components and provides a more accurate representation of enterprise infrastructure compared to container-only or single-host setups.

-All services are managed using systemd to ensure reliability, automatic startup on boot, and consistent service control across the environment.
-This reflects standard practices in Linux-based production systems.

-### Benefits

-- Hides backend services from direct exposure
-- Centralizes request routing and control
-- Improves security and maintainability
-- Enables scalable backend architecture
+* Virtual machine separation was used to simulate a realistic distributed production environment with strong service isolation.
+* systemd service management ensures reliable startup, process control, and service persistence across system reboots.

 ## 🧩 Challenges & Fixes
+Challanges and solutions encountered along the configuration

 ### ❌ 502 Bad Gateway
-- **Issue:** Nginx could not reach the API server
+- **Issue:** Nginx could not reach the Flask API server
 - **Fix:** Corrected upstream configuration and ensured Flask service was running

 ### ❌ API Not Responding